codekiln/gradus-reason/data/steps/2017-11-19--names-and-functions/index.md

 Js.log(neg(-2));
 ```

-    Reason # neg(true);
+In the editor above, try entering `Js.log(neg(true));`.
+You should get the error:
-    Error: This expression has type bool but an expression was expected of type int
+"Error: This expression has type bool but an expression was expected of type int."
+This is because Reason is strongly typed, and it has interpreted neg as a function
+that takes an int and returns an int.

 Here's a function which takes a char and returns true if it is a vowel.
 This uses referential equality, which is documented in